 Each year, employees receive a Certificate of Service Months and Compensation (Form BA-6) from the RRB.
-This statement provides a current and cumulative record of railroad service and compensation.
-It includes deemed service months, separation/severance allowances, and miscellaneous compensation, such as taxable sickness payments.
-It also includes cumulative amounts of railroad retirement payroll taxes paid by the employee over and above social security equivalent payroll taxes and creditable military service if previously reported.
+This statement is important because it provides a current and cumulative record of railroad service and compensation.
+It includes deemed service months, separation allowances, and severance payments as well as miscellaneous compensation, such as taxable sickness payments.
+It also includes cumulative amounts of railroad retirement payroll taxes paid by the employee over and above social security equivalent payroll taxes, and reflects creditable military service previously reported to the RRB.
+Employees are encouraged to carefully review Form BA-6 for accuracy upon receipt.